Overview

 Stretching 44 miles northwest from Chain Park, which is nestled along the Leaf River in Hattiesburg, to small-town Prentiss, the Longleaf Trace traverses landscapes that range from the bustling heart of Mississippi's third largest city to the rural farmland that predominates in this area.

-Today, the route is again active, as cyclists, inline skaters and pedestrians ply the trail's smooth, well-maintained surface.
-Eight small covered rest areas along the route provide travelers with shade, restrooms and vending machines, while three small shelters offer places to wait out brief summer rain showers.
+Eight small covered rest areas along the paved route provide travelers with shade, restrooms, and vending machines, while three small shelters offer places to wait out brief summer rain showers.

-Leaving Hattiesburg behind as you head northwest, you'll progress through a range of quintessentially Southern landscapes, from piney woods and wetlands to small lakes and charming towns.
-In the first few miles, you'll also cross several bridges and traversing tunnels.
+As the trail leaves Hattiesburg and heads northwest, the route progresses through a range of quintessentially Southern landscapes, from piney woods and wetlands to small lakes and charming towns.
+In the first few miles, the route also crosses several bridges and traverses tunnels.
 In Epley, 15 miles northwest, the trail meets a dirt equestrian path that zigzags across the Trace some 25 miles to Carson.

 Thirty-three miles out, just past Bassfield, is a stable, while 2 miles farther is a primitive camping site.
 The rolling hills that define this section may pose a challenge to less experienced cyclists.
 While the grades aren't particularly steep, factor them in if you're on a day trip or traveling with small children.

-At trail's end in downtown Prentiss, an attractive trailhead provides restrooms, parking and vending machines.
+At the trail's end in downtown Prentiss, an attractive trailhead provides restrooms, parking, and vending machines.
 If you've chosen to end your trip in Hattiesburg instead, consider renting a canoe and plunging into Black Creek, a National Scenic River about 10 miles south of the Southern Miss gateway.
-Like the Trace itself, the creek will take you for a gentle, slow-moving ramble through central Mississippi's piney woods.
+Like the Trace itself, the creek will take trail users for a gentle, slow-moving ramble through central Mississippi's piney woods.

 Beware of the downtown area.
 Very few drivers stopped for us in crosswalks.
 I also had one driver sharing the bike lane with me.
 If that bothers you, start at mile 5